kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ## Dashboard Display Zoom

 All of the sections should line up nicely and look uniform except for the Configuration & Resets tab.
-If your dashboard doesn't look like the sample screenshots, you might need to adjust the **Zoom** level on your browser to around 70% for the dashboard to look correct.
+If your dashboard doesn't look like the sample screenshots, you might need to adjust the **Zoom** level on your browser to around 70% for the dashboard to look correct on a 1920 x 1080 screen.
+If you are in full screen mode, 75% might be the right setting.
+If your browser is not allowing you to select a custom zoom setting, check the support pages for the broswer as they are usually configurable.
 Your browswer should ***remember*** this setting next time you pull up the dashboard.

 ## Known Issues